tawneeh/currency-exchanger/README.md

 Setup Instructions
 * Node Package Manager and locally installed files are required to properly view this project.
 * After the repository is on your computer, navigate to the terminal and type in `npm install`
-* Create a `.env` file in the project root directory.
-Add `.env` to the `.gitignore` file.
+* Create a `.env` file in the project root directory
 * Navigate to <https://www.exchangerate-api.com/>
-* Request a free API key and save it to your `.env` file.
+* Request a free API key and save it to your `.env` file
 * Next, `npm run build`
 * And finally, `npm run start`
-* View the project in the live server that opens.
+* View the page in the live server that opens

 ## Known Bugs